Annual Technical Report 2005 on Patent Information Activities submitted by Japan (SCIT/ATR/PI/2005/JP)

 The USPTO sends to the JPO full text image data of patent application specifications and full text image data of laid-open patent application specifications by DLT and classification data by FTP.

 b) Trilateral exchange of DNA sequence data

-The JPO sent the DNA sequence data published in publications of patent applications, etc. (6,831 data) to the National Institute of Genetics, one of the intermediaries for the trilateral data exchange.
+The JPO sent the DNA sequence data published in publications of patent applications, etc. (about 5,000 data) to the National Institute of Genetics, one of the intermediaries for the trilateral data exchange.

 c) English translation of FI and F-terms

 They have been translated into English under the cooperation of Trilateral Patent Offices.
 The translated data was sent to USPTO and EPO as trilateral exchange data.

 In addition, they have been published in Industrial Property Digital Library (IPDL) since March 2001.

 An English version for 80 themes of the F-term manual was produced in March 2005 and sent to the USPTO and EPO in September 2005.
 They have also been posted in the IPDL since September 2005.